gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ### !callout-warning
 ## Watch This!
-Before proceeding with the lesson, please take a few moments to watch the following video: </br></br>
+As part of this lesson, take a few moments to watch the following video: </br></br>

 [DevOps Principles: The Three Ways - Introducing DevOps Concepts](https://www.coursera.org/lecture/devops-culture-and-mindset/devops-principles-the-three-ways-oVpus) </br></br>